SkeldJS/SkeldJS/packages/pathfinding/README.md

 You can view auto-updating documentation for this package hosted at github pages at https://skeld.js.org/SkeldJS/modules/pathfinding.html

+## Re-build colliders from Scratch
+Colliders are dumped during game runtime by [miniduikboot's Mini.Dumper BepInEx plugin](https://github.com/miniduikboot/Mini.Dumper).

+The `.json` files outputed can be used with the [`postprocess.js`](https://github.com/skeldjs/SkeldJS/tree/master/packages/pathfinding/scripts) script to filter out unnecessary and invalid colliders for movement.

+The `.txt` files outputed from the script can be plcaed into `/data/colliders` with the filename being the id of the map that the colliders are from.

+Then, running `yarn build:colliders` will convert those colliders into a single binary file which is parsed by the pathfinder at runtime.

 ## Basic Usage

 ### Go to a location or player